Online Phonics Curriculum

 Pre-Reading Activities for Students

 Parents can do a variety of reading activities with their child to enhance a phonics curriculum.
-In fact, the more involved you are with your child’s reading progress, the more likely they are to become a successful reader.
 Some pre-reading activities you can do with your child include:

 - Reading aloud to your child as often as possible